Our National Capital is becoming an attractive destination, thanks to a swathe of new design hotels, writes Quentin Long.

 There is definitely something happening in Canberra.
 The “new Canberra” has a confident local population with a sense of identity and belonging.
 Canberra is no longer a place of transience but a place worthy of a family putting down roots.
 It’s only taken 100 years (Canberra celebrates its centenary in 2013) and a bastardisation of the Walter Burley-Griffin vision, however we got there in the end.

 A marker of this new confidence is development of several new hotels in the last five years or so.
-The Diamant, the Realm, the soon-to-be-opened Burbury and the Aria all belong to a new breed of hotel that caters not just to ministers, lobbyists and hangers-on but the increasingly more common cultured leisure traveller.
+The Diamant, the Realm, the soon-to-be-opened Burbury and the Adina all belong to a new breed of hotel that caters not just to ministers, lobbyists and hangers-on but the increasingly more common cultured leisure traveller.
 The idea that a relatively smart traveller chooses to explore the precincts of Canberra are a powerful subliminal message of approval to the permanent residents.
 These new hotels are the barometer of an increasingly sophisticated city.

-These are the thoughts that go through my head when I first walk into the (for now) newest of these “hotels as mirrors of social change”, the Aria Hotel.
+These are the thoughts that go through my head when I first walk into the (for now) newest of these “hotels as mirrors of social change”, the Adina Hotel.
 I’m met by a spacious stark white marble foyer where an atrium is overlooked by three floors of internal balconies.
 It’s a design feature that echoes the Marina Mandarin in Singapore, which was completed in 1987 and therefore makes me feel the design is a little dated.
 The swollen space is filled with natural light and startling light fittings that bring the design back to 2011.
 It’s a bold statement that welcomes visitors, but somehow it doesn’t quite seem finished.
 There’s even a strange kiosk complete with roller shutters that would look more at home in a regional airport.